NikhilKottoli/S2-T15/README.md

   ### DESCRIPTION

-  The core structure of the project is built around modules responsible for accepting inputs, determining which operation to be performed , the operations themselves and displaying the output in simple decimal form.
-The project operates by allowing a user to give in two (A and B) 2x2 matrix inputs (wherein each element is of 2 bits) and lets them perform the operations:
+The core structure of the project is built around modules responsible for accepting inputs, determining which operation to perform, the operations themselves, and displaying the output in simple decimal form.
+The project operates by allowing a user to input two \(2 \times 2\) matrices (where each element is of 2 bits) and lets them perform the following operations:

 - **Addition (A + B)**:
-    <p>Wherein the Addition module computes the sum by adding corresponding elements of matrix A and B .</p>
+  The Addition module computes the sum by adding corresponding elements of matrix A and B.

 - **Subtraction (A - B)**:
-  <p>Wherein the Subtraction module computes the difference by subtracting the corresponding elements of matrix A and B. It is also able to return negative outputs by converting the conventional
-  	output(2's complement form) into decimal form along with a negative sign by comparing the inputs initially.</p>
+  The Subtraction module computes the difference by subtracting the corresponding elements of matrix A and B. It can also return negative outputs by converting the conventional output (2's complement form) into decimal form along with a negative sign by comparing the inputs initially.

 - **Multiplication (A × B)**:
-  <p>Wherein the Matrix Multiplier module computes the product by following the mathematical formulae for finding the product of two 2x2 matrices. </p>
+  The Matrix Multiplier module computes the product by following the mathematical formulas for finding the product of two 2x2 matrices.

 - **Scalar Multiplication (k × A)**:
-	<p>Wherein the Scalar Multiplier module computes the scalar product by multiplying every individual element with the given scalar input.</p>
+  The Scalar Multiplier module computes the scalar product by multiplying every individual element with the given scalar input.

--  Transpose (A^T):
+- **Transpose (A^T)**:
-	<p>Wherein the Transpose module computes the transpose of the given matrix (A) by simply swapping the elements along the right diagonal. </p>
+  The Transpose module computes the transpose of the given matrix (A) by swapping the elements along the right diagonal.

--  Determinant (det(A)):
+- **Determinant (det(A))**:
-	<p>Wherein the Determinant module computes the determinant of the given matrix (A) by following the mathematical formulae for finding the determinent of a 2x2 matrix.</p>
+  The Determinant module computes the determinant of the given matrix (A) by following the mathematical formulas for finding the determinant of a 2x2 matrix.

--  Inverse (A^(-1)) (if det(A) ≠ 0):
+- **Inverse (A^(-1)) (if det(A) ≠ 0)**:
+  The Inverse module computes the inverse of the given matrix (A) by following the mathematical formulas for finding the inverse of a 2x2 matrix, provided the determinant is not zero.

 	<p>Wherein the Inverse module computes the inverse of the given matrix (A) by following the mathematical formulae for finding the inverse of a 2x2 matrix if and only if the determinant of the
 	given matrix is non - zero.
-If the determinant is found to be zero, the circuit is programmed to return :
+If the determinant is found to be zero, the circuit is programmed to return the values:
 	<table border="1" style="border-collapse: collapse;">
           <tr>
             <td>00</td>